Air India Flight 182: Murdered witnesses

 Tara Singh Hayer, the publisher of the Indo-Canadian Times and a member of the Order of British Columbia, provided an affidavit to the RCMP in 1995 claiming that he was present during a conversation in which Bagri admitted his involvement in the bombings.
 While at the London offices of fellow Sikh newspaper publisher Tarsem Singh Purewal, Hayer claimed he overheard a meeting between Purewal and Bagri in which Bagri stated that "if everything had gone as planned the plane would have blown up at Heathrow airport with no passengers on it.
 But because the plane was a half-hour to three quarters of an hour late, it blew up over the ocean."
 On 24 January that same year, Purewal was killed near the offices of the Des Pardes newspaper in Southall, England, leaving Hayer as the only other witness.

 On 18 November 1998, Hayer was shot dead while getting out of his car in the garage of his home in Surrey, British Columbia.
-Hayer had survived an earlier attempt on his life in 1988, but was paralysed and used a wheelchair.
+Hayer had survived an earlier attempt on his life in 1988, but was paralyzed and used a wheelchair.
 As a consequence of his murder, the affidavit was inadmissible as evidence.
 This was later cited as a reason why the suspects in the bombing were eventually acquitted in 2005.